iznaroth/ManicMechanics/README.md

 It's a little harder now than it would be otherwise.
 There aren't any production builds yet, so you can't drag-and-drop it like a traditional minecraft mod.
 I also do not have a maven set-up, so you can't declare it as a dependency.
 Currently, the only way to try out Manic Mechanics is to download this repo and set it up as a workspace.
 It's actually fairly self-explanatory, as much of it is already automated:
 - Clone this repo into any folder.
 - Open it in your IDE of choice (these instructions are written for IntelliJ, but it should work in Eclipse or any other Java IDE)
 - Let Gradle use the build.gradle to download dependencies and set-up the workspace.
-On IntelliJ, you just have to click on the little elephant reload icon. somewhere in the code panel.
+On IntelliJ, you just have to click on the little elephant reload icon somewhere in the code panel.
-- Open the gradle menu, expand the 'forgegradle runs' folder, and run the script titled 'gen"X"Runs' where X corresponds to your IDE of choice (mine would say genIntellijRuns)
+- Open the gradle menu, expand the 'forgegradle runs' folder, and run the script titled 'genXRuns' where X corresponds to your IDE of choice (mine would say genIntellijRuns)
 - Use the runClient run configuration.
 If you run into any issues, snag the console output and let me know!

+You need to be at JDK 17 minimum for this to work.

 This repo is not currently open to pull requests.
 Once I reach a 'content-complete' phase in development, I'll probably open it up.
 For now, feel free to fire any burning reccomendations or code-criticisms to my email, iznaroth@gmail.com.
 I'm always happy to hear them, no matter how brutal!